jungomi/pharo-duck-typing-analysis/CPA.package/CpaMethodTemplate.class/README.md

       a concrete method to the template of Class>>Symbol.

 Instance Variables
-  recipient: <Class> - the receiver of the method.
+  receiver: <Class> - the receiver of the method.
   selector: <Symbol> - the selector of the method.
   concretes: <Set> - the list of concrete methods.
   numArgs: <SmallInteger> - the number of arguments of the method.